anshi06/moviedata/README.md

 For UI creation HTML5 and CSS3 and material-UI are used.
 API is used to get the data of latest released movies.

-https://anshi06.github.io/moviedata/(tap here to preview this project)
+https://anshi06.github.io/moviedata/     (tap here to preview this project)